Castle

 Vanbrugh Week | 15 – 21 June

-Join us to celebrate Sir John Vanbrugh, an important figure in Grimsthorpe’s history with a year – long, nationwide festival presented by the Georgian Group.
-Featuring a year – long exhibition, open weekend, talks and more, this is an event you won’t want to miss.
+Join us to celebrate Sir John Vanbrugh, an extremely important figure in Grimsthorpe’s history with a year – long, nationwide festival presented by the Georgian Group.
+Featuring a season – long, brand new exhibition, open weekend, talks and more, this is a special event you won’t want to miss.

 Featured